summerhealey/responsive-portfolio/README.md

 * Properly utilizes Bootstrap components and grid system.

+* Includes links to GitHub, individual repositories, deployed sites, and LinkedIn

+* Includes access to a PDF of resume

 Media Queries: Media queries have not been used to provide responsiveness to ensure that individual components remained responsive during customization to even beginner developers.

 Portfolio Images Sourced: https://www.pexels.com/collections/responsive-portfolio-tx3veuc/